National Bank of Czechoslovakia: Background

-1926–1939
+National Bank of Czechoslovakia

 The National Bank of Czechoslovakia was established in 1926.
 In the following years, the country experienced a period of economic prosperity, including in terms of manufacturing activity, currency strength, and general economic growth.
 The Czechoslovak banking sector grew to over 100 banks and more than 200 credit unions.

-In the aftermath of the Wall Street Crash of 1929, the Czechoslovakian economy entered depression.
+In the aftermath of the Wall Street crash of 1929, the Czechoslovak economy entered depression.
 The National Bank originally followed a deflationary monetary policy, which exacerbated the problems.
 The National bank also eliminated the ability to convert currency into gold and competitive devaluation.
 The National Bank's policies generated social discontent.
 Minister of Finance Karel Engliš attempted to end the deflationary policy by devaluating the koruna, while maintaining the gold standard.
 In opposition to Engliš, the Social Democrats proposed to leave the gold standard.
 Political parties proposed different solutions for recovery, which caused stalemate.
 Ultimately, the gold standard was abandoned, and Engliš resigned on 16 April 1931.
 Despite political turmoil and difficulties with the central bank, Czechoslovakia began a slow rebound in 1934.

 One of the important outcomes of the Great Depression was the increase in support for government intervention in the economy.
 Price support systems increased in popularity, which instituted moderating prices, wages and currency.
 The government, now with more control over the central bank, lowered interest rates and devalued the koruna.
 Meanwhile, support for Communism grew among the Czechoslovak public.

-1939–1945
+World War II and aftermath

 In March 1939, Adolf Hitler fostered the secession of Slovakia and took over the Protectorate of Bohemia and Moravia, and the National Bank was consequently divided into two separate entities respectively in Bratislava and Prague.
 More than 45 metric tons of the National Bank's gold reserves was seized by Deutsche Reichsbank.
 Josef Kalfus acted as Minister of Finance in Prague during Nazi occupation.